-Forward-looking statements are based on current expectations, estimates, forecasts and projections based on beliefs and assumptions made by the author.
+Forward-looking statements are based on current expectations, estimates, forecasts and projections based on beliefs and assumptions made by author.
 These statements involve risks and uncertainties and are not guarantees of future performance or results and no assurance can be given that these estimates and expectations will prove to have been correct, and actual outcomes and results may differ materially from what is expressed, implied or projected in such forward-looking statements.
 Assumptions, opinions and estimates constitute the author’s judgment as of the date of this material and are subject to change without notice.
-Richardson Wealth does not warrant the completeness or accuracy of this material, and it should not be relied upon as such.
+Neither Purpose Investments nor Richardson Wealth warrant the completeness or accuracy of this material, and it should not be relied upon as such.
 Before acting on any recommendation, you should consider whether it is suitable for your particular circumstances and, if necessary, seek professional advice.
 Past performance is not indicative of future results.
 These estimates and expectations involve risks and uncertainties and are not guarantees of future performance or results and no assurance can be given that these estimates and expectations will prove to have been correct, and actual outcomes and results may differ materially from what is expressed, implied or projected in such forward-looking statements.
 Unless required by applicable law, it is not undertaken, and specifically disclaimed, that there is any intention or obligation to update or revise the forward-looking statements, whether as a result of new information, future events or otherwise.

 Before acting on any recommendation, you should consider whether it is suitable for your particular circumstances and, if necessary, seek professional advice.

 The particulars contained herein were obtained from sources which we believe are reliable, but are not guaranteed by us and may be incomplete.
 This is not an official publication or research report of either Richardson Wealth or Purpose Investments, and this is not to be used as a solicitation in any jurisdiction.